haasonsaas/droid-repo/README.md

 ### `seer`

 A mystical systems advisor that foresees the consequences of complex engineering decisions.
 Call on it for architecture reviews, deep debugging, and strategic guidance where you need trade-offs, hidden risks, and follow-on work illuminated.
-It works read-only and focuses on analysis rather than mechanical edits.
+It works read-only, asks for any missing artifacts before proceeding, and hands off tasks that are better served by simpler droids.

 **Invocation example:**